dipeshdhakal/spjin-database/README.md

 ### Common Issues

-**"No database file found in /database directory!"**
+**"No database file (.db or .zip) found in /database directory!"**
-- Make sure your `.db` file is in the `database/` folder
+- Make sure your database file is in the `database/` folder
-- Ensure the file has a `.db` extension
+- Ensure the file has a `.db` extension (or is inside a `.zip` file)
+- For large files, compress them first: `zip database/SPJIN.db.zip /path/to/SPJIN.db`

+**"No .db file found inside the zip archive!"**
+- Check that your zip file contains a `.db` file
+- Ensure the database file has the correct extension

 **"Database file is empty"**
 - Check that your database file is a valid SQLite database
-- Ensure the file was copied correctly
+- Ensure the file was copied/compressed correctly

 **Workflow fails on GitHub**
 - Check that `DB_ENCRYPTION_KEY` secret is set correctly